davidday99/open-eeprom/docs/usage/getting_started.rst

 series of programmers.

 If OpenEEPROM doesn't support a chip, it's easy to create and test a host-side driver that will enable reading, writing, and erasing, as well as any chip-specific features.
-See Adding Support for New Chips for details.
+See :ref:`new chip support` for details.